Context-self contrastive pretraining for crop type semantic segmentation: Introduction

-However, a performance analysis of state-of-the-art large-scale crop-type identification systems presented in section \ref{boundary_perf} showed us that the classification accuracy varies with the location within a parcel and drops significantly near the parcel boundaries.
-This is in part expected for all dense labelling tasks and particularly so for the segmentation of S2 images in which location can be a few pixels off with respect to the ground truths, introducing label noise at object boundaries.
-We identify an additional difficulty in correctly classifying parcel boundaries to the fact that satellites dedicated to monitoring land surface variability trade off resolution with high revisit time.
-As a result pixel size is coarse enough for the signal from different crop types or objects to mix.
-This is demonstrated in Fig.\ref{teaser1}, where we overlay the resolution at hand on high resolution images.
-The highest resolution band of S2 images covers a 10m$\times$10m region per pixel.
-It is worth pointing out that this pixel-size is large enough to include complete objects such as roads, which adds further complexity to the problem.
-Additionally, the temporal patterns of plant growth during a growth year can offer significant cues for crop type identification.
-Models employed for this task have been shown to benefit from spending their computational budget on capturing the temporal dimension of the input data \cite{spacetime}.
-However, as discussed above, the use of SITS poses a limit on spatial resolution, making medium resolution images captured at a high temporal frequency an indispensable ingredient for crop type identification.
 For crop classification at the parcel level \cite{garnot2019satellite} argue that S2 pixel size is coarser than the typical agricultural textural information and show that using spatial modelling is not at all critical for good performance.
 What would be the best strategy though if we are interested in predicting crop types for every pixel and moreover for boundary pixels which are the most severely affected by the coarse size?
 We argue that class attribution near boundaries can be improved by learning to detect semantic boundaries by contrasting each pixel with their neighbourhood pixels.
-Furthermore, interior locations of agricultural parcels in satellite images include large homogeneous regions with little structure and small signal variation as shown in Fig.\ref{teaser2}.
+As discussed, interior locations of agricultural parcels include large homogeneous regions with little structure and small signal variation.
 While the {\it Cross-Entropy} (CE) criterion still needs to assign a class to all interior pixels a contrastive criterion constrained to local neighbourhoods naturally contains a small loss contribution from these regions as they are encoded by similar embeddings.
 The above two observations constitute the motivation behind our proposed method.
 Our key contributions are the following: \begin{enumerate} \item Inspired by recent developments on visual self-attention we design a contrastive learning pre-train scheme, targeting performance at the parcel boundaries (section \ref{proposed_method}).
 Applying the proposed approach on a publicly available crop segmentation dataset, we raise the state-of-the-art {\it mIoU} from $78.75\%$ to $81.03\%$ (section \ref{compare_sota}). \item Regional variations of plant growth patterns is a major challenge hindering generalization.
 We present the largest, measured by {\it Area of Interest} (AOI), {\it Time Period of Interest} (POI) and number of crop types, dataset for crop type segmentation which we make publicly available together with the data generation pipeline to facilitate future research (section \ref{dataset}).
-Our dataset also includes dense annotations for parcel identities and is, to our knowledge, the first dataset to include labels at super-resolution.
-We benchmark this dataset with state-of-the-art models which we consistently outperform using our pre-training scheme (section \ref{compare_sota}). \item We present a simple method for segmenting crops from satellite images at a higher resolution than the input by leveraging available ground truths and show performance improvements in segmenting crops at $\times 4$ the input resolution over training at base resolution (section \ref{super_res}). \end{enumerate}
+We benchmark this dataset with state-of-the-art models which we consistently outperform using our pre-training scheme (section \ref{compare_sota}). \item We present a simple method for segmenting crops from satellite images at a higher resolution than the input by leveraging available ground truths and show performance improvements in segmenting crops at $\times 4$ the input resolution over training at base resolution (section \ref{super_res}).